top of page

 Artboard 6 copy_edited.png

-The Chemainus Municipal Wars offers not only day but also overnight moorage, reservations, power service, and washrooms with showers.
+The Chemainus Municipal Wharf offers not only day but also overnight moorage, reservations, power service, and washrooms with showers.
 Contact Chemainus Wharf Office for more information.

 CHEMAINUS MUNICIPAL WARF